tejada7/Java-Certification/OCP_Java11.md

 configurations of modules temporarily.
 These are: `add-reads`, `add-exports`, and, `add-opens`.
-For example, if you want module1 to be able to read public packages of module2 and neither of the modules have appropriate information in their respective module-info files, then you can use the following commands to enable such access :
+For example, if you want module1 to be able to read public packages of module2 and neither of the modules have appropriate information in their respective module-info files, then you can use the following commands to enable such access:
 ```shell
 javac --add-reads module1=module2 --add-exports module2/com.ocp.package1=module1